 Jane is a 46 year old mother of two children, who has recently decided to get into shape.
 Jane is particularly motivated and as a result informs her coach to ‘bring it on’ as she’s prepared to do whatever it takes to get results.
-Marvelling at their good fortune, her coach devises the ultimate plan, one that will include a complete nutritional overhaul, a comprehensive exercise schedule and certain lifestyle changes.
+Marvelling at their good fortune, her coach devises the ultimate plan, one that will include a complete nutritional overhaul, a comprehensive exercise schedule and carefully calculated lifestyle changes.
 All of which are designed to deliver maximum results in minimum time.

-Two weeks into her ‘makeover’ Jane’s starting to struggle.
+Two to four weeks into her ‘makeover’ Jane’s starting to struggle.
 There’s so much to remember and so much planning to do.
 Not only that, she’s starting to miss some of the food she used to eat and feeling like she’s going cold turkey.

-Three weeks into the plan, Jane slips and goes wild at an all you can eat buffet.
+Shortly after, Jane slips and goes wild at an all you can eat buffet.
 After which she feels absolutely no satisfaction and a boatload of guilt and remorse.